Obama sends U.S. military advisers to Iraq as battle rages over refinery

 ISIL, whose leader broke with al Qaeda after accusing the global jihadist movement of being too cautious, has now secured cities and territory in Iraq and Syria, in effect putting it well on the path to establishing its own well-armed enclave that Western countries fear could become a center for terrorism.

-U.S. Secretary of State John Kerry played down the extent of possible cooperation with Iran, the main Shi‘ite power, which backs Maliki, saying Washington wanted communication on Iraq with its old enemy to avoid “mistakes” but would not work closely with Tehran.
+The U.S. secretary of state, Kerry, played down the extent of possible cooperation with Iran, the main Shi‘ite power, which backs Maliki, saying Washington wanted communication on Iraq with its old enemy to avoid “mistakes” but would not work closely with Tehran.

 Obama challenged Iran to play a constructive role in Iraq and not come in “solely as an armed force on behalf of the Shia.”

-Anthony Cordesman, an expert at the Center for Strategic and International Studies think tank in Washington, said Obama’s decision guarantees that the United States, not just Iran, will have a presence on the ground during the Iraq crisis.
+Anthony Cordesman, an expert at the Center for Strategic and International Studies think tank in Washington, said Obama’s decision guaranteed that the United States, not just Iran, would have a presence on the ground during the Iraq crisis.

 “It gives the United States the kind of direct contact with Iraqi forces that allows them to judge their strengths and weaknesses and act as a check on sectarian abuses,” he wrote.
 “It keeps up the right kind of pressure on Maliki and any successor.”